w3c/csswg-drafts/css-nesting-1/proposals.md

 	3. [(link)](https://github.com/w3c/csswg-drafts/issues/7834#issuecomment-1270665794) The above, plus any style rule starting with a non-ident.
 (So `.foo`, `:hover`, etc will trigger the switch, but `div` won't.)
 (Rules following the switch can start with whatever.)
 3. [Lea's proposal](https://github.com/w3c/csswg-drafts/issues/7834#issuecomment-1272373216) - No parsing switch, instead every nested rule has to be unambiguous on its own, by starting with anything but an ident.
 (You can write  `& div` or `:is(div)` if you need to start a selector with a type selector.)
 (This employs the same parsing strat as (2.3) to avoid accidentally parsing invalid properties like `//color: red;` as rules.)
 4. [Post-nesting proposal](https://github.com/w3c/csswg-drafts/issues/7834#issuecomment-1276360012) - Block after main rule containing nested rules, no `&` needed in nested selectors except for disambiguation
+   1. Could add the rule block with an `@nest` rule
+   2. Could add the rule block with special ASCII selector like bare `&` or `&&` to indicate association of nested rules with the previous selector
+   3. Could add the rule block with bare braces, essentially giving the selector prelude associated two blocks (one declaration block, one optional rule block).

 ------